tbaratta/iMPOSTURE/README.md

-# iMPOSTURE 🎯
+# iMPOSTURE ## ✨ Features
+- 📷 **Posture Detection** – Detects slouching or poor posture via camera
+- ⏱️ **Break Reminders** – Alerts you when it's time to take a wellness break
+- 📱 **Distraction Tracking** – Monitors phone usage and logs distractions
+- 📊 **Wellness Dashboard** – Shows posture data, break history, and focus trends
-> *AI-powered posture and wellness tracker for students and professionals.*
+> *Posture and wellness tracker for students and professionals.*

 iMPOSTURE helps you stay healthy and productive by monitoring your posture, reminding you to take breaks, and logging distractions in real time.
 Built for classrooms, remote workers, and corporate wellness.

 ---

-## 🚀 Inspiration
+## 🚀 Why We Built This
 Poor posture and long hours at a desk can cause back pain, fatigue, and reduced focus.
-We wanted to build a tool that not only **detects bad posture** but also encourages **healthier habits** and better well-being.
+We wanted to build a tool that detects bad posture and encourages healthier habits.

 ---